Housing

 This is the Spanish government's housing plan: 7 billion euros to be paid between the State and the autonomous communities

-For Catalonia, an investment of 1.015 million is foreseen, 40% of which must be provided by the Generalitat
+For Catalonia, an investment of 1.015 million is foreseen, 40% of which must be contributed by the Generalitat

 MadridFirst housing plan of the Spanish government within the framework of the new housing law.
-This Tuesday the Council of Ministers presented the pillars of its policy to try to resolve the main problem of citizens, according to the CIS, but with the difficulty that a significant part of the competencies is in the hands of the autonomous communities.
-The minister of the portfolio, Isabel Rodríguez, assured that the "public housing stock is protected" to prevent the investment of state funds in the construction and renovation of buildings from ending up in private hands.
-"Until now, the role of the general administration of the State was that of a paying agent," said Rodríguez, while now its will is to intervene in the autonomous communities to ensure the "rights" of citizens.
+This Tuesday, the Council of Ministers presented the pillars of its policy to try to solve citizens' main problem, according to the CIS, but with the difficulty that a significant part of the competencies is in the hands of the autonomous communities.
+The minister in charge, Isabel Rodríguez, has assured that the "public housing stock is protected" to prevent the investment of state funds in the construction and habilitation of buildings from ending up in private hands.
+"Until now, the role of the general administration of the State was that of a paying agent," said Rodríguez, whereas now its intention is to intervene in the autonomous communities to ensure citizens' "rights".

-This new Plan 2026-2030 foresees an investment of 7,000 million euros, 60% of which would be contributed by the State and, in contrast, 40% by the autonomous communities.
-However, they will not be distributed in the territory equally: in the case of Catalonia, the plan foresees the allocation of 1,015 million euros between the Generalitat (40%) and the State (60%).
+This new 2026-2030 Plan foresees an investment of 7,000 million euros, 60% of which would be contributed by the State and, in contrast, 40% by the autonomous communities.
+However, they will not be distributed equally across the territory: in the case of Catalonia, the plan foresees 1,015 million euros to be allocated between the Generalitat (40%) and the State (60%).
 An increase of 473 million euros compared to the previous plan.
-In the case of the Community of Madrid, 1,113 million euros are projected, which means an increase of 815 million euros.
+In the case of the Community of Madrid, 1,113 million euros are outlined, which means an increase of 815 million euros.
 What is the reason for this difference?
-According to ministry sources, the increase compared to the previous plan is less than in other communities because the Generalitat had previously contributed more than 40% of resources in the plan.
+According to ministry sources, the increase compared to the previous plan is smaller than in other communities because the Generalitat had previously contributed more than 40% of resources in the plan.
 "Catalonia has done its homework," they assure, as it has met more than the minimums required by Housing.
-And it is that the fulfillment of the plan, as the data shows, depends on the will of compliance of each autonomous community and what they have found so far from the ministry is that the PP communities, they say, were not investing the minimum 40% required by the State.
+And indeed, the fulfillment of the plan, as the data show, depends on the will of compliance of each autonomous community and what they have found so far from the ministry is that the PP communities, they say, were not investing the minimum 40% required by the State.

 Cargando